-1. The following considerations form the basis of the Regional Work Plan Framework:

-- improving animal health and welfare is the core mandate of WOAH; - WOAH is recognised as the international organisation that assists national Veterinary Services to improve animal health and welfare; - the vision for WOAH set out in its Seventh Strategic Plan (2021-2025) is to provide leadership in global animal health governance, in line with its remit to protect animals and thereby preserve a future where safe and fair trade, public health, global food security and safety and sustainable socio-economic growth that support livelihoods are improved; - working in partnerships with stakeholders, such as One Health partners, private sector enterprises and professional bodies is crucially important.
+- 1. The following considerations form the basis of the Regional Work Plan Framework: - improving animal health and welfare is the core mandate of the OIE; - the OIE is recognised as the international organisation that assists national Veterinary Services to improve animal health and welfare; - the vision for the OIE set out in its Seventh Strategic Plan (2021-2025) is to provide leadership in global animal health governance, in line with its remit to protect animals and thereby preserve a future where safe and fair trade, public health, global food security and safety and sustainable socio-economic growth that support livelihoods are improved; - working in partnerships with stakeholders, such as One Health partners, private sector enterprises and professional bodies is crucially important. - 2.
+A number of key regional objectives and related activities have been identified as a priority for the Asia, the Far East and Oceania Region.
+These are:

 Key regional objectives Related activities Safe and fair trade a.
 Enhance animal disease reporting b.
-Enhance the application of WOAH standards and guidelines to facilitate trade, while safeguarding Regional Commission (RC) Members' animal health status Public health a.
+Enhance the application of OIE standards and guidelines to facilitate trade, while safeguarding Regional Commission (RC) Members' animal health status Public health a.
 Contribute to the Global Action Plan on antimicrobial resistance (AMR) b.
-Contribute to the Wildlife Health Framework Global food security and safety a.
-Contribute to regional initiatives to control TADs in the context of the Global Framework for the Progressive Control of Transboundary Animal Diseases (GF-TADs) Sustainable socio-economic development a.
-Monitor and evaluate the performance of Veterinary Services b.
-Improve the capacity of veterinary laboratories c.
+Contribute to the Wildlife Health Framework Global food security a.
+Contribute to regional initiatives to control TADs in the context of the Global and safety Framework for the Progressive Control of Transboundary Animal Diseases (GF-TADs) Sustainable socio- a.
+Monitor and evaluate the performance of Veterinary Services economic b.
+Improve the capacity of veterinary laboratories development c.
 Build capacity for preparedness and resilience Cross-cutting area a.
-Strengthen the network of WOAH Reference Centres and other relevant institutes
+Strengthen the network of OIE Reference Centres and other relevant institutes